emicklei/melrose-for-vscode/README.md

 ## Requirements

-This plugin requires the `melrōse` tool which needs to be [installed](https://emicklei.github.io/melrose/) and run separately.
+This plugin requires the `melrōse` tool which needs to be [installed](https://emicklei.github.io/melrose/) and run separately in a Terminal Window.

 ## Known Issues